Skip to main content

 }

-The session helper lives in lib/adminSession.ts and is imported by both the login route and the proxy.
-The secret must be at least 32 characters; the helper refuses to sign or verify with anything shorter.
+The session helper lives in lib/adminSession.ts and gets imported by both the login route and the proxy.
+The secret has to be at least 32 characters; the helper flat-out refuses to sign or verify with anything shorter.

-Guarding the admin tree used to be a job for middleware.ts, but Next.js 16 moves per-request edge logic into proxy.ts.
-The auth check slots in at the top of the existing CSP proxy:
+Guarding the admin tree used to be a job for middleware.ts, but Next.js 16 moves per-request edge logic into proxy.ts, so the auth check slots in right at the top of the existing CSP proxy:

 apps/root/src/proxy.ts